Bobby Witt Jr. Player Props: Royals vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.18).
+- The Rockies have a 5.16 team ERA that ranks 29th across all league pitching staffs.

-- The Rockies give up the fifth-most home runs in baseball (77 total, 1.3 per game).
+- The Rockies surrender the fourth-most home runs in baseball (78 total, 1.3 per game).

-- Gomber makes the start for the Rockies, his 12th of the season.
-He is 4-4 with a 7.00 ERA and 34 strikeouts in 54 2/3 innings pitched.

-- The left-hander's last appearance was on Sunday against the New York Mets, when he tossed four innings, surrendering six earned runs while allowing eight hits.
+- The left-hander last pitched on Wednesday against the Arizona Diamondbacks, when he threw 5 2/3 innings, allowing five earned runs while giving up six hits.

-- In 11 games this season, the 29-year-old has put up a 7.00 ERA and 5.7 strikeouts per nine innings, while allowing a batting average of .291 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.